element-plus/element-plus/docs/en-US/component/table.md

 </el-table-column>
 ```

-ps: Since the fixed column is implement by sticky, when you have fixed columns in table, please add the `preview-teleported` attribute in image
+PS: since the fixed column is implement by sticky, when you have fixed columns in table, please add the `preview-teleported` attribute in image